Skatteetaten/mva-meldingen/docs/kompensasjon_eng/informasjonsmodell/index.md

 ---
 icon: "cloud"
 title: "Information models, XSD and encoding"
-description: "XSD for VAT return (mva-melding)
+description: "XSD for tax return for VAT compensation (kompensasjonsmelding for merverdiavgift)
 - XSD for submission of metadata information
 - encoding in XML-format"
 ---

-# XSD for the VAT return
+# XSD for the tax return for VAT compensation

 ### Change log